Otome Sensō: Music video

 The "Otome Sensō" music video switches between Momoiro Clover in school uniforms praying that their bittersweet youth won't be destroyed and Momoiro Clover in combat armor fighting affectionately.
 The combat costumes were drafted by Sushio, an animator who worked on such films as Neon Genesis Evangelion, Gurren Lagann, theatrical versions of One Piece.

+The band's costumes were designed by Japanese animator Sushio of Studio Trigger.

 Critical response

 Yūki Sugioka from Hotexpress gives the single a highly positive review.
 She notes that the title track, written by Etsuko Yakushimaru, is completely different from the band's previous work.
 In the song, she counts roughly six or seven distinct parts, one of which, in her words, "is a melancholic ennui melody that will definitely put a smile on the face of a Sōtaisei Riron fan."
 (Sōtaisei Riron is the band where Etsuko Yakushimaru is the lead singer.)
 Overall, she defines the title track as a "mix of high-calorie youth anthems", and the B-side "Push" as a "fast-paced inspiring fight song".
 She adds that what is most important is that the whole single, every track on it, really makes you adore Momoiro Clover Z.